jeromecoupe/11ty-paginate-taxonomies/README.md

 - `title`: title of the category as specified in the front-matter
 - `slug`: slug of the category
-- `itemsNumber` number of items in the category
+- `itemsNumber`: number of items in the category

 ### Paginate collection category